dsodol/claude_c_sharp_stuff/cc_csharp_guide_v1.md

 - **Collapsible** via toggle button or header click
 - **Persistent** — size and collapsed state saved per 5.1

+### 5.8 File Browser Requirements

+Unless specified otherwise, a file browser must show the complete filesystem starting from root (drives on Windows).
+The tree should expand to reveal the target location (last used folder or user's home directory by default).
+Users should never be restricted to a subset of the filesystem.

+Use the reusable file browser control from [ds_csharp_file_browser](https://github.com/dsodol/ds_csharp_file_browser) — a WPF TreeView-based component with system icons and on-demand loading.

 ---

 ## 6. Logging